 To supplement his Waldorf teaching certificate, Kevin also earned his California teaching credential from National University.
 During his time at National, Kevin was able to student teach both at Yuba River Charter School as well as at another public school in the area.
 Kevin is committed to providing free access to Waldorf education for the public, and is very much looking forward to embarking upon a new career at YRCS.

-Dan Martinez was born and raised in San Jose, California.
+Dan was born and raised in San Jose, California.
 Ever since his early childhood he has had a great interest in learning and outdoor adventuring.
 Dan began teaching at the Santa Cruz Waldorf School in 1987.
 Since then he has served as a teacher at Mariposa Waldorf School and Yuba River Charter School, and has operated his own landscaping business and a family storage business.
 His love of teaching brought him back to our community where he led the YRCS class of 2011 on its journey through grade five and now leads the class of 2016.
 Dan has his B.A. in Liberal Studies.

-Jackie Kolenko’s roots are steeped in the Midwest, particularly the green pastures of Wisconsin, but it was her first visit to California in 1995, she realized that in her heart she was a California girl.
-That realization was put on hold as she pursued being a parent with her husband, Ray, to raise their son, EliJah.
-Amidst having the family farm life (a cow, goats, chickens, an organic veggie garden, yes, the whole bit), Jackie was blessed to have had the opportunity to teach at Pleasant Ridge Waldorf School in Viroqua, WI, taking her first class from Gr.
+Mrs. Kolenko’s roots are steeped in the Midwest, particularly the green pastures of Wisconsin, but it was her first visit to California in 1995, she realized that in her heart she was a California girl.
+That realization was put on hold as she pursued being a parent with her husband, Ray, to raise their son, Elijah.
+Amidst having the family farm life (a cow, goats, chickens, an organic veggie garden, yes, the whole bit), Jacquelynn was blessed to have had the opportunity to teach at Pleasant Ridge Waldorf School in Viroqua, WI, taking her first class from Gr.
 1 through 8, and her second class from Gr.
 5-8.
 She also taught the following classes at the adjacent Waldorf High School, Youth Initiative: Art History, Jam Band, Life Skills, Tribal Belly Dance and Independent Study Italian.
 She also taught English to Italian students for 3 consecutive summers, 2007-2009.
 She has professional performance experience in dancing, acting and playing music.
 She is overjoyed to have been called to this beautiful community in California (finally) and to such a strong, leading school in the Waldorf Charter movement.
 Her institutional education is as follows: B.A.
-Fine Arts-Oshkosh, WI; The Foundation Studies of Waldorf Education-Sofia Institute; The Art of Teaching Gr.1-7-Rudolf Steiner College, Millenial Child Workshops, Waldorf Teacher Training Center-Toronto; ESL certificate in Italy-ACLE, and CalStateTeach Credentialing Program.
+Fine Arts-Oshkosh, WI; The Foundation Studies of Waldorf Education-Sofia Institute; The Art of Teaching Gr.1-7-Rudolf Steiner College, Millennial Child Workshops, Waldorf Teacher Training Center-Toronto; ESL certificate in Italy-ACLE, and CalStateTeach Credentialing Program.

 Previous to working at YRCS, Raelynn worked as specialist teacher in a home-study program for ten years and home schooled her son for three years using a Waldorf curriculum.
 She is very excited to be part of launching our school’s home study program and working as the third grade co-teacher.
 She has two boys in the school and enjoys spending time with her family outdoors, gardening and recreating.